 For other countries outside of the EU, the requirements vary but are usually similar.
 The most onerous requirement is that when returning to the EU from some non-EU countries, your dog will require a rabies titre test.
 It’s best to get this before leaving the EU, so there is no waiting period.

 For full details, check out my guide to travelling between European countries with your dog.
-I also cover the likelihood that your pet’s paperwork will be checked.
+I also cover the likelihood that your pet’s paperwork will actually be checked.

 Reconsider These European Countries..